baudekin/MyPubNotebooks/README.md

 # MyPubNotebooks

 This is the site of my public notebooks for Julia usage.
-I was trained in applied mathematics along time go but used the training mainly as software developer not mathematician.
+I was trained in applied mathematics along time go but used that training mainly as software developer not mathematician.
 The purpose of this site to provide examples of using Julia to preform statistical analysis based on the Jayne's statistical interpretation.
 Note there will be notebooks on using using Julia with linear algebra because I'm rusty and to do almost anything math related on computer you need to understand how to apply linear algebra.
 The resource links for putting this site together is at bottom of the page.